ihsanturk/causality/README.md

 # Causality

-Causality is a dependency graph helper.
+Causality is a causality graph helper.

 ## Example